SBU-BMI/featuremap_util/README.md

 ## Build and run

-- `cd` into the directory
+- `cd` into this directory
-- Modify volume mapping in docker-compose.yml
+- Modify volume mapping in docker-compose.yml (particularly `wsi` - point it to the appropriate folder under `images` on the server.
 - Then run `docker-compose up -d`

 Put input files in the [input](input) directory.<br>